shwaybotx/penguinofliberty/README.md

     sddm-greeter --test --theme /usr/share/sddm/themes/penguin-of-liberty

+Lately, I've been getting errors at this point.
+I haven't fooled with this code for years, literally.
+I don't get on Github very much.
+I am working to fix it.

 # Select as your SDDM theme

+In KDE Plasma 5 or 6, click on Settings and searh for SDDM, the Login Screen settings.
+In there you will now see Penguin of Liberty as one of the options.
+Select it and click "Apply" at the bottom of the Login Screen (SDDM) System Settings.
+You will be prompted to enter your password.

 To select your new theme for login and logout screens, open your KDM menu and search for <code>login screen</code>.
 Open Login Screen (SDDM) manager.
 Under themes on the left of the screen, scroll down to "Penguin of Liberty" and click it.
 You will need to enter your password.